All Products

 Modify outgoing request headers

-Configure rules to add, modify, or delete HTTP response headers received from the origin server before the POP sends the resource to the client.
-For example, add cross-domain response headers such as Access-Control-Allow-Origin.
+Configure rules to add, modify, or delete HTTP response headers that the origin server returns, before the POP forwards the resource to the client.
+For example, add cross-origin response headers such as Access-Control-Allow-Origin when the origin doesn't include them.

 Modify incoming response headers